In Afghanistan, a country in south-central Asia, there is usually an

 ---|

-Rainfall is scarce and occurs in winter and spring, with a maximum in March, when the clash between air masses can sometimes cause strong winds as well.
-Here is the average precipitation.
+Precipitation is scarce and occurs in winter and spring, with a maximum in March, when the clash between air masses can sometimes cause strong winds as well.

 ---|